| Contents | Prev | Next | JDBCTM Guide: Getting Started |

 One's own updates are visible if an updated column value can be retrieved by calling

-is visible if it appears in the result set following a call to insertRow()
+is visible if it appears in the result set following a call to insertRow().
+An inserted row

 called-without closing and reopening the result set.
 Deletions are visible if deleted